-can even be rented and driven around on the streets of the Town.
+Ridden the Trolley or the bus?
+Golf carts can even be rented and driven around on the streets of the Town.
 You heard it right!
-You can drive a golf cart on the street here, not just on the golf course (the closest course is

-in neighboring King George County).
+You can drive them on the streets here, not just on the golf course (the closest course is Cameron Hills in neighboring King George County).

 For a four-wheel sport of a different sort, you can head down Route 205 just outside of town (towards Oak Grove) make a right onto Longfield Rd.
 (Rt.
 631 - also known as "Dragstrip Road") and on your right hand side you'll see a sign for the Colonial Beach Dragway Watch cars and motorcycles fly down the straightaway at breakneck speeds and compete for the cup!
 They also have "run what you brung" events and you can get behind the wheel if you have a need for speed.

-where you can pick your own berries!
-They have pre-picked veggies as well as preserves, fruit shortcakes, baskets and gifts for sale.
-Kids will love the playground and the "goat walk"!
+If you take a right at that same stoplight instead of going straight, you'd find yourself in the area of the Westmoreland Berry Farm and Orchard where you can pick your own berries!
+They have pre-picked fruits as well as preserves, fruit shortcakes, baskets and gifts for sale in their gift shop.
+Annual events include things like hayrides, a pumpkin patch and new for 2014 are Second Saturday Summer Concerts.
+Kids will love the playground, sundaes and the "goat walk"!

-There's a giant playground right next to the Elementary School, as well as Castlewood Park down the road from there on Monroe Bay Avenue.
+Speaking of kids, there's so much for them to do here!
+There's a giant playground across the street from Nancy's Ice Cream, as well as Castlewood Park down the road from there on Monroe Bay Avenue.
 Bicycles are available for rent in town, and a lot of the local Virginia attractions offer special events geared towards kids.
-Check the
+Check the events calendar for details.

-Birthplace and Stratford Hall (the virtually self-contained antebellum community where Robert E. Lee was born!) are further down the road.
+History buffs can check out the Colonial Beach Museum in town as well as the historical Virginia attractions of 5th U.S. President James Monroe's birthplace (just outside of town on Route 205 west, it will be on your left); 1st U.S. President George Washington's Birthplace and Stratford Hall Plantation (the virtually self-contained antebellum community where General Robert E. Lee was born!) are further down the road.
 Take Route 205 west to a left on Route 3 and just follow the signs.

 As long as you're headed in that direction, grab a picnic lunch and make a stop at one of my favorite Virginia attractions, the